SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/configure.md

 ## Client configuration - Setting up an email account

 To use and be able to send an email within Pocket CRM an email account needs to be configured.
-This configuration needs to be performed in the SuperOffice 8.x Web Client.
+This configuration needs to be performed in the SuperOffice 8.x Web client.

 ## Admin configuration - Add a Template for incoming images (jpeg)

 Open SuperOffice Admin client and select Lists section > Lists tab > double click **Template** and select **+ Add** bottom of the **Lists items**.
-Add this List item where filename has extension **.jpg**.
+Add this List item where the file name has extension **.jpg**.
 The file may be empty, we use the extension to look up the correct template when a new file is saved.

 ## Admin configuration - Add a Follow-up type for SMS